thomaspanf/NM/detectfunctioncall/README.md

 ## Description

-This agent monitors the pushes a finding when createAgent() is called from the Nethermind Deployer Account to the Forta Agent Contract
+This agent pushes a finding when createAgent() is called from the Nethermind Deployer Account to the Forta Agent Contract

 ## Supported Chains